IoTopenTech/myIoTopenTech/docs/integrations/the-things-network.md

 Integrations in The Things Network are configured at application level, so all the devices in an application share the same integrations.

-In my IoT open Tech every user has an special device called "Control".
+In my IoT open Tech every user has a special device called "Control".
 This device can queue the messages received from The Things Network to the correct final device using the Device EUI as filtering criteria, so the application in The Things Network should be integrated to send telemetries to the user's Control device, that in turn will deliver them to the device with the matching Device EUI.

 ## Prerequisites

-* A The Things Stack Communnity Edition account (account can be registered at https://console.cloud.thethings.network/).
+* A The Things Stack Community Edition account (account can be registered at https://console.cloud.thethings.network/).
 * A valid email address to register an account in my IoT open Tech service.

 ## General procedure